Lobesitdoll/mdncomp/README.md

     mdncomp --set expert=
     mdncomp --set expert

-To see valid keys use:
+To see a list of valid keys that can be used:

     mdncomp --set ?